-As of December 31, 2018 Total
+Total

-Officers: Vice President and up 130
+Officers:

-Senior Assistant Vice President to Assistant Manager 3,881
+Vice President and up 130

-Sub-total 4,011
+Assistant Manager up to Senior Assistant Vice President 3,881

 Rank and File 4,255

 Total 8,266

-The Bank shall continue to pursue selective and purposive hiring strictly based on business requirements.
+The Bank shall continue to pursue purposive hiring strictly based on business requirements.
 The Bank has embarked on a number of initiatives to improve operational efficiency.
+Foremost among these initiatives are the upgrade of its Systematics core banking system and the new branch banking system which are expected to result in a leaner organization.

-With regard to the Collective Bargaining Agreement (CBA), the Bank's regular rank and file employees are represented by two (2) existing unions under the merged bank, namely: Allied Employee Union (ABEU) and Philnabank Employees Association (PEMA).
+With regard to the Collective Bargaining Agreement (CBA), the Bankøs regular rank and file employees are represented by 2 existing unions under the merged bank, namely: Allied Employee Union (ABEU) and Philnabank Employees Association (PEMA).
+The two unions are expected to merge in 2019.

-The Bank has not suffered any strikes, and the Management of the Bank considers its relations with its employees and the Union as harmonious and mutually beneficial.
+The Bank has not suffered any strikes, and Management considers its relations with its employees and the unions as harmonious and mutually beneficial.